 03 of 07

 Canada’s pristine wilderness, rugged mountains and secluded beaches combine to create some of the best national parks in the world.
 There are 44 national parks in Canada that offer developed, primitive and backcountry camping experiences for campers of all interests.
-The top national parks in Canada for camping in North America: Banff, Georgian Bay Islands, Kootenay, Prince Edward Island, and Terra Nova.
+The top national parks in Canada for camping are Banff, Georgian Bay Islands, Kootenay, Prince Edward Island, and Terra Nova.

 04 of 07